DA-ishandeep/auto-annotated-portfolio/content/pages/projects/project-three.md

 description: >-
   Analyzed market labor rates for the automotive industry using Informatica / Power BI, comparing the fees charged to prevailing market standards.
-The analysis provided a deeper understanding of billed amount sand hours, which will consequently assist in further reducing payments
+The analysis provided a deeper understanding of billed amounts and hours, which will consequently assist in further reducing payments.
+A functionality was given where user could adjust the pricing on the fly to calculate the impact of price change without much impact on performance.
 media:
   type: ImageBlock
   url: /images/gallery-1.jpg